Onepilot

 The iPhone Advantage

 Your phone is the ideal management interface.
-You don't need the full power of a laptop to check a git diff, approve a PR, or restart a stuck agent.
-Onepilot gives you terminal access to all your servers from one app — check on agents between meetings, on the bus, or from bed.
+You don't need the full power of a laptop to check a git diff, approve a PR, restart a stuck agent, or triage a skill — terminal access to all your servers plus a one-touch skill view is enough.
+Check on agents between meetings, on the bus, or from bed.